Rafa-Gayoso/PLB-Schedules/README.md

 # PLB
-Software to generate schedule templates
+Software to generate schedule templates on Excel using java